How long it takes to learn Chinese?

 How can we begin the long and demanding journey without knowing how long it will take to learn Chinese fluently?

 There are many factors to consider, so the answer is complex.
-Thus, the short answer is “it depends,” which is not what anyone wants to hear.
+Thus, the short answer is “It depends,” which no one wants to hear.

 The Mandarin language learning time depends on many factors.

 The answer depends on your mother tongue, technique, learning style, goal, and the time you devote.
-It also has to do with the difficulty of the Chinese language itself.
+It also depends on the difficulty of the Chinese language itself.

 You can find everything you need to know in this ultimate guide.
 So now, let’s get started!